frillweeman/iOSRailrider/README.md

 * Display speed and track speed limits
 * more features coming soon...

 Uses OpenStreetMap's Overpass API for querying railroad data and Apple Maps for display.
-There is a backend associated with this, which will be added to a separate repo soon.
+My temporary backend for this is [RailRiderAPI](https://github.com/frillweeman/RailRiderAPI), but it will eventually be broken out into Lambdas.